pandorica-opens/home/content/home/about.md

 [[education.courses]]
-  course = "PhD in Bioinformatics" institution = "University of Calfornia, San Diego" year = 2018
+  course = "PhD in Bioinformatics" institution = "University of Calfornia, San Diego" year = "2014-2018"

 +++

-# Biography
+# About me

-I am a Bioinforamtics PhD student in the lab of [Dr. Bing Ren](https://www.ludwigcancerresearch.org/location/san-diego-branch/bing-ren-lab).
-My research primarily foucuses on developing new techniques and computational methods to analyze the heterogenity of regulatory programs in a complex tissue at the level of single cell.
-I am currently working in [BRAIN Initiative](https://www.braininitiative.nih.gov/) to generate a spatially resolved single-cell epigenome atlas of adult mouse brain.
-I am also interested in genome orgnaization and enhancer function, fancinated by the question how nearly 2-meter long genome fits into a tiny nucleus.
+I am a Bioinforamtics PhD student in the laboratory of [Dr. Bing Ren](https://www.ludwigcancerresearch.org/location/san-diego-branch/bing-ren-lab).
+My research primarily foucuses on developing new techniques as well as computational methods to analyze the epigenomic heterogeneity of a complex tissue.
+I am currently working in the [BRAIN Initiative Project](https://www.braininitiative.nih.gov/) to generate a spatially resolved single-cell epigenome atlas of the adult mouse brain.
+I am also an amateur distant runner.